 |La Sportiva TX3||$135||Approach shoe||1 lb.
 9 oz.||No||Mesh|

 With its Terrex Swift R2 series, Adidas is taking aim at the fast-and-light crowd who want more protection than a trail runner.
 The elephant in the room is the Salomon X Ultra 3 GTX, which has been one of our favorite lightweight hiking shoe lines for years.
-The Adidas comes in a couple ounces lighter, costs $15 less, and offers similar levels of stability and protection (perhaps even a little more of the latter).
+The Adidas comes in at about the same weight (an ounce heavier), costs $15 less, and offers similar levels of stability and protection (perhaps even a little more of the latter).
 However, we like the feel and comfort of the Salomon more: it hits that just-right balance of toughness and flexibility, and the lacing system is superior.
 Unless you favor underfoot protection over everything else, the X Ultra 3 GTX is our favorite hiking shoe on the market.

-On our Utah backpacking trip, we also were testing Merrell’s all-new MQM Flex.
-Stacked up to the Swift, the MQM weighs approximately the same (our men’s 9 is less than an ounce lighter at 1 pound 7.7 ounces), but the two shoes have completely different personalities.
+On our Utah backpacking trip, we also were testing Merrell’s MQM Flex.
+Stacked up to the Swift, the MQM weighs significantly less at 1 pound 3 ounces per pair, and the two shoes have completely different personalities.
 The Swift R2 is stiffer, more stable, and offers better traction, while the MQM is much more flexible and feels a lot like a trail-running shoe.
 Based on the trip through Canyon Country and subsequent use in the Pacific Northwest this spring, the Swift has been the clear-cut favorite.
 Its superior durability and support make it a solid choice for carrying a full load and traveling fast over rough terrain.